 Brutalust is a duo with percussionist and composer Colin Frank

 Mariabrice Sapphocatherin is a duo with Brice Catherin (Composer/Cellist)

 the Noisebringers is an international improvisation series run by Maria, Brice, and Henry

 with Kate Steenhauer an audio visual duo

 Undergoing PhD at Huddersfield University under the ERC funded project IRiMaS (interactive research in music as sound) headed.
 Supervised by Michael Clarke, and Amanda Bayley.
-My PhD is called 'The Improvisers Cookbook' and to explain it briefly it looks to re-define the logic systems we use when considering experimental and contemporary art practices.
+'The Improvisers Cookbook' looks to refresh the logic systems and canon we use when considering experimental, free improvised histories and practices.